Wiznet/RP2040-HAT-C/examples/mqtt/subscribe/README.md

 ## Step 2: Prepare hardware

-If you use W5100S-EVB-Pico, you can skip '1.
+If you are using W5100S-EVB-Pico, you can skip '1.
 Combine...'

 1. Combine WIZnet Ethernet HAT with Raspberry Pi Pico.